 Oregon doesn't have an amended return form for corporations.
 Use the form for the tax year you're amending and check the "Amended" box.
 Always use your current address.
-If the address for the year you're amending was different, do not use the old address or our system will incorrectly change your information.
+If the address for the year you're amending has changed, don't use the old address or our system will incorrectly change your information.

+Fill-in all amounts on your amended return, even if they're the same as originally filed.
 If you're amending to change additions, subtractions, or credits, include detail of all items and amounts, including carryovers.

-If you change taxable income by amending your federal return, you must file an amended Oregon return within 90 days of when the amended federal return is filed.
-Include a copy of your amended federal return with your amended Oregon return and explain the adjustments made.
+If you change taxable income by filing an original or amended federal or other state return, you must file an amended Oregon return within 90 days of when the original or amended federal or other state return is filed.
+Include a copy of your original or amended federal or other state return with your amended Oregon return and explain the adjustments made.